 Not only is it possible for a single learning initiative to have elearning and instructor-led components, but it’s often better than using only one approach or the other.
 By taking the best attributes of both approaches and applying them in ways that maximize their respective benefits, learners can be more engaged, learn more, and learn in less time.

-For example, imagine a conventional one-day workshop for managers on Handling Difficult Employees.
-This would probably work well enough.
-The problem is that it takes managers away from their desks for a full day.
-Two hours will be used to bring participants up to speed with the terminology and background knowledge on which the rest of the day will then build.
-And then the rest of the day will be taken up with doing things around hypothetical situations that may, or may not, apply to all of the participants.
+With a tweak or two even workshops can be taken effectively into the digital world.
+Imagine a conventional one-day workshop for managers on Handling Difficult Employees.
+Usually, this would take managers away from their desks for a full day.
+Two hours would be used to bring participants up to speed with the terminology and background knowledge.
+And then the rest of the day would be taken up with doing things around hypothetical situations that may, or may not, apply to all of the participants.

-A blended approach to this same event would see the managers do all of the terminology and background learning via elearning before they attend the workshop.
+An online blended approach to this same event could see the managers do all of the terminology and background learning via elearning.
 This elearning could include video and activities to demonstrate to the managers how important this training is.
-Perhaps the elearning would also include activities where managers could practice some of the skills that they’ll be refining during the workshop.
-The elearning could end with a questionnaire asking the sorts of situations the managers are most likely to encounter or feel least prepared to face.
-These could feed through to the workshop facilitator, who could then tailor the workshop scenarios around these pain points.
+Perhaps the elearning would also include activities where managers could practice some of the skills.
+It could have a questionnaire asking the sorts of situations the managers are most likely to encounter or feel least prepared to face.
+These could feed through to the facilitator, who could then tailor the next online steps around these pain points.
+The workshop instructor led elements could be brought in using a combination of video conferring and collaboration tools.

-Now, when the managers attend the workshop – which is only half a day because the participants are already enthusiastic and primed – they can spend their time practicing nuanced soft skills customized to their needs, which might be more difficult to practice with elearning.
+When the managers attend the final online workshop – which is only half a day because the participants are already enthusiastic and primed – they can spend their time practicing soft skills customized to their needs.
 This is liable to stimulate conversation and to leverage the learning, as learners ‘compare notes’ on their real-life challenges and exchange what has or hasn’t worked for them in the past.

-On returning to their desks, the managers would also have some online interactive resources to help them through tough employee situations that they may face.
+A good practice following the course would also be to provide additional online interactive resources to help them through tough employee situations that they may face.

-It’s easy to see that the blended model gives a more customized experience that’s more efficient, comprehensive, and powerful.
+It’s easy to see that the blended online model gives a customized experience that is just as, if not more, efficient, comprehensive, and powerful.

-In a flipped approach, the learners effectively teach themselves how to do something via elearning, online readings or activities; then, they go to the expert and practice with that expert to get finer points and pick the expert’s brain.
+In a flipped approach, the learners effectively teach themselves how to do something via elearning, online readings, or activities; then, they go to the expert and practice with that expert to get finer points and pick the expert’s brain.
 This uses the expert’s experience and expertise to best effect.
+There is no reason why this cannot be done online as well.
+If done correctly!

 Related: Stay on top of the latest elearning ideas, trends and technologies by subscribing to the Elucidat weekly newsletter.

-And as the elearning authoring tools get easier to use and learners’ appetites for engaging learning grows, incorporating blends into your learning offerings only makes more and more sense.
+And as the elearning authoring tools get easier to use and learners’ appetites for engaging learning grows, incorporating blends into your learning offerings will only make more and more sense.